Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 The permissions you grant are overridden by the users’ asset role permissions.
 For example, if the users’ role does not allow them to delete assets, then they cannot delete assets even if you allow deleting.
 :::

+As an assets admin, you control Asset Management users' access to partitioned asset records by security or user role.

+Grant access to partitions to agents who need to view and manage full asset records.

+If an agent does not have permission to view an asset, they can still see the asset name in related lists, such as within a request.
+However, the system displays an access error if the agent attempts to open the record to view its full details.

 **To manage access to a partition:**